WernerWaage/node-foundryvtt-13/README.md

 * Test if the image is running by opening http://localhost:30000
 ![Image showing the installed page where you enter your license](/gfx/foundry4.png?raw=true)

+* Explore some dungeons with your friends :)

 ## Setting up port forwarding in your firewall
 * Forward port 30000 to your computer if you want to make instance available online

 ## Debugging
 # Server is running but you cant browse to 0.0.0.0:30000 ?
 Check if the port is mapped `docker ps` also check if the external port is mapped to 30000, not setting the port or setting it to 0 when running the image will generate a random external port number

-Thanks to thomasfa18 for creating the original image!
+Thanks to [thomasfa18](https://github.com/thomasfa18/) for creating the original image!